-Justification for alterations to Non-Designated Heritage Assets should include:
+Justification for alterations to Non-Designated Heritage Assets will include:

-- a) a heritage statement that clearly describes the significance of the building and explains in detail how the proposals shall not adversely affect this significance, or; - b) where demolition is proposed, an up to date structural report that clearly identifies that the building is incapable of viable repair, or - c) where demolition is proposed, evidence that the building has no viable use in the medium term through appropriate marketing, and there would be a public benefit arising from its demolition.
+- a) a heritage statement that clearly describes the significance of the building and explains in detail how the proposals shall not adversely affect this significance, or; - b) where demolition is proposed, an up to date structural report that clearly identifies that the building is incapable of viable repair, or - c) where demolition is proposed, evidence that the building has no viable use in the medium term through appropriate marketing, and there would be a public benefit arising from its demolition. - 3.
+The heritage statement should consider the setting of heritage assets.
+In considering the effect a development proposal may have on the setting of a heritage asset, the Council will assess the contribution the setting makes to the overall significance of the asset and how the proposal may impact on this.